 In recent years, the Company's deposit base has provided the majority of the Company's funding requirements.
-This relatively stable and low-cost source of funds, along with shareholders' equity, provided 98 percent of funding for average total assets in the year ended December 31, 2018 and 2017.
+This relatively stable and low-cost source of funds, along with shareholders' equity, provided 98% of funding for average total assets in the twelve months ended December 31, 2019 and December 31, 2018.
 The stability of the Company's funding from customer deposits is in part reliant on the confidence clients have in the Company.
 The Company places a very high priority in maintaining this confidence through conservative credit and capital management practices and by maintaining an appropriate level of liquidity.

 Liquidity is further provided by assets such as balances held at the Federal Reserve Bank, investment securities, and amortizing loans.
 The Company's investment securities portfolio provides a substantial secondary source of liquidity.
-The Company held \$3.6 billion in total investment securities at December 31, 2018.
+The Company held \$3.8 billion in total investment securities at December 31, 2019.
 Under certain deposit, borrowing and other arrangements, the Company must hold and pledge investment securities as collateral.
-At December 31, 2018, such collateral requirements totaled approximately \$728 million.
+At December 31, 2019, such collateral requirements totaled approximately \$760 million.